Vitamin D is an important element for your baby’s growth and development. It helps bones to grow and makes your baby strong.

-There might be a lack of vitamin D due to following reasons:
+There might be a lack of vitamin D due to the following reasons:

 - If your baby’s skin is always covered, then he does not get exposed to sunlight.

-- If your baby is kept mostly indoors and he does not get enough sunlight then it his body will not be able to produce vitamin D
+- If your baby is kept mostly indoors and he does not get enough sunlight then his body will not be able to get enough vitamin D

 - Physical problems like liver disease, kidney disease can cause lack of vitamin D